scalawithcats/scala-with-cats/src/raw/monad-transformers/index.md

 We can't compose monads in general.
 This is not greatly surprising because we use monads to model effects and effects don't in general compose.
 However, some monads can be made to compose with monad-specific glue code.
 For these special cases we can use *monad transformers* to compose them.

 Monad transformers allow us to squash together monads, creating one monad where we previously had two or more.
 With this transformed monad we can avoid nested calls to `flatMap`.
-Cats provides a library of such transformers: `XorT` for composing `Xor` with other monads, `OptionT` for composing `Option`, and so on.

 ## A Transformative Example

-Let's see how we can use monad transformers to squash `List` and `Option` into a single monad:
+Cats provides a library of such transformers: `XorT` for composing `Xor` with other monads, `OptionT` for composing `Option`, and so on.
+Here's an example that uses `OptionT` to squash `List` and `Option` into a single monad:

 ```tut:book
 import cats.data.OptionT